Older Adult Workforce Programs

 - Older Adult Employment Program: provides training and assistance to older New Yorkers in securing a variety of employment opportunities through training and internships.

-- Silver Corps: provides older adults with volunteer assignments at a partner organization, training, and/or credentialing to secure employment.
+- Silver Corps: an AmeriCorps program that provides older adults with volunteer assignments at a partner organization, training, and/or credentialing to help secure employment.

 - Silver Stars: offers retired New York City civil servants part-time, temporary work assignments, where they can apply their skills and experience to continue serving the city.